 Recognizing LED pins

-Selecting a resistor for LED
+Selecting a resistor for the LED

-So lets find a working point keeping in mind not to exceed maximum allowed current which is 20mA in our case, and find forward voltage drop which is equal to 20.
-So now lets calculate resistor value.
+So let’s find a working point keeping in mind not to exceed maximum allowed current which is 20mA in our case, and find forward voltage drop which is equal to 20.
+So now let’s calculate resistor value.

 It’s easy.
-First of all subtract LED drop voltage from supply voltage:
+First of all, subtract LED drop voltage from supply voltage:

-Here you can see that VS – stands for Supply voltage; VD – Diode forward voltage drop; ID – diode forward current;
+Here you can see that VS – stands for Supply voltage; VD – Diode forward voltage drop; ID – forward diode current;